ahitrin/ahitrin.github.com/_drafts/lists-vs-fractals.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">And, yes, that means they spent 20% of their entire development budget (i.e., me) maintaining a Gantt chart.</p>&mdash; Jason Gorman (only, more indoors than usual) (@jasongorman) <a href="https://twitter.com/jasongorman/status/1427582530765705223?ref_src=twsrc%5Etfw">August 17, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-I have to draw a line between two aproaches.
+I have to draw a line between the two approaches.
 Why do I distinguish a "fractal-oriented" approach from the well known Gantt-chart approach?
 I'd like to point on the following difference.
-Gantt tools oriented on managers, not on programmers.
+Gantt tools are oriented towards managers, not programmers.
-They're mostly focused on very different things (duration, "resources", "materials", large scope) and provide relatively heavyweight workflow.
+They're mostly focused on very different things (duration, "resources", "materials", large scope) and provide a relatively heavyweight workflow.

 Things should change when a planning tool lies in the hands of _perfomer_.
-When it has no distracting or heavyweight concepts.
+When it doesn't have any distracting or heavyweight concepts.
-When it could simply be used in the parallel with the work itself without breaking the flow.
+When it could simply be used in parallel with the work itself without interrupting the flow.
-Then complex things would become much possible to be solved.
+Then complex problems would become much easier to solve.

-Yet I still have more questions than answers.
+Yet at this point, I still have more questions than answers.
-How many programmers actually face such kind of issues (and how often)?
+How many programmers actually face such kinds of issues (and how often)?
-Don't I overcomplicate it?
+Did I overcomplicate it?
-Isn't my remedy worse than the original disease?
+Wouldn't my remedy be worse than the original disease?

 Let's leave them open for now.

 ## Acknowledges

-This article wouldn't appear without influence of following people:
+This article wouldn't exist without influence of following people:

 1. [Jessica Kerr](https://twitter.com/jessitron) in her ["Code is a coastline"](https://jessitron.com/2020/09/19/code-is-a-coastline/) have inspired me to write my own thoughts about fractal nature of software tasks.
 It's only my fault that it took several month to formulate an answer!